bin123apple/Fortran2Cpp/README.md

 ## Model
 The Model is avaliable on Huggingface: [F2C-Translator](https://huggingface.co/Bin12345/F2C-Translator)

-**NOTE:** We are still training the model.
+**NOTE:** Currently, the model is only trained by using the f90 code.
+We are still training the model.
 We will continue to update the F2C-Translator.

 ## Evaluation
 We compared with various models (WizardCoder-15B-V1.0, CodeLlama-13b-Instruct-hf, starcoder, Magicoder-S-DS-6.7B, deepseek-coder-33b-instruct and GPT-4) on [HPC_Fortran_CPP](https://huggingface.co/datasets/Bin12345/HPC_Fortran_CPP).
 And compared the CodeBLEU Score of the generated results.